CyVerse-learning-materials/astrocontainers_workshop_2018/atmosphere/boot.rst

 |atmo-1|

-2. Select Projects and "Create New Project"
+2. Select "Projects" and "CREATE NEW PROJECT"

 - Now, this is something you only need to do once.